syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 Schedule allows you to create appointments in various time zones, and the appointments to be displayed in the user's time zone and any other time zone.
 Appointments to be rendered by recalculating Start and End time zone based on give time zone
 Consider the following scenario you are in North Carolina and you want to set up an appointment for 10 am on North Carolina time.
 You have a colleague in London and another in Chennai that need to participate.
 The time for this appointment will be 3 pm (15:00) in London and 5.30 am in Chennai.
-When you each view your calendar you need to see the appointment displayed relative to your local time zone 5.30 am, 10 am, 3 pm respectively
+When you each view your calendar you need to see the appointment displayed relative to your local time zone 5.30 am, 10 am, 3 pm respectively and it can be achived by setting schedule time zone to default and Appointmetns time zone to Eastern Standard Time(North Carolina)

 If you set an appointment as all day appointment then it's start time and tne times are set default as 12 am to 12 am so there is no need to use time zone for all day appointments